notcome/swift-es/design/Functions.md

 Since we believe that such a naming convention is a bad practice, we do not plan to support it.
 An **error** will be raised when such a function is encountered.

-Note that other forms of function overloading are supported.
-They will be discussed in a later section.
+Note that other forms of function overloading are supported, as discussed in the next section.

 ## Function Overloading